Amazon Prime Day 2019: Find the best deals on smart home gadgets like the Amazon Echo

-Amazon Prime Day is now official.
-The massive sales event from the online retailer giant starts on Monday, July 15 and runs for 48 hours, confirming earlier leaks.
-Prime Day should be an awesome opportunity to start your smart home or expand it with deals on a wide variety of connected gadgets.
+Amazon Prime Day has an official date for 2019.
+The massive sales event from the online retailer giant starts on Monday, July 15, and Prime Day runs for 48 hours confirming earlier Amazon leaks .
+This year's Prime Day should be an awesome opportunity to start your smart home or expand it with deals on a wide variety of connected gadgets.

-Fortunately, some of the deals have already started, though they might be masquerading as late Father's Day or graduation gift sales.
+Fortunately, some of the deals have already started, though they might be masquerading as July 4th deals or graduation gift sales.
 You can find discounts on the full-size Amazon Echo, as well as other Amazon devices right now.
 Check out our favorite smart home discounts below.

 As we find out more, we'll update this page, so stay tuned if you're looking to save on a particular smart home gadget.
 If last year's Prime Day is any indication, then Amazon is likely to have sales on most of its smart speakers and a wide variety of compatible smart home products.